ask/python-github2/doc/contributing.rst

 The simple workaround is to evaluate an expression to test with :meth:`~unittest.TestCase.assertTrue`

-The incredibly functions for skipping tests(:func:`~unittest.skip`) and marking expected failures(:func:`~unittest.expectedFailure`) were only added in 2.7, and unfortunately can't be used.
+The incredibly useful functions for skipping tests(:func:`~unittest.skip`) and marking expected failures(:func:`~unittest.expectedFailure`) were only added in 2.7, and unfortunately can't be used.

 .. todo::
    Add topic branches and pull request usage examples, but most git users are